BrandonS8/NoteEasy/README.md

 | Portable `.exe` | No install, just run it |

 Needs Windows 10/11 and [WebView2](https://developer.microsoft.com/microsoft-edge/webview2/) (already on most PCs).

+Windows may show an “Unknown publisher” / SmartScreen warning.
+The builds are not code-signed.
+If you downloaded them from this repo’s Releases page, choose More info → Run anyway.

 ## Develop